 - 3 cups (750ml) water

-- Pinch pink salt Optional
+- Pinch sea salt Optional

-- Pinch vanilla powder Optional
+- Pinch vanilla bean powder (or good quality vanilla extract) Optional

 - Pinch spice - cinnamon, cardamon, nutmeg Optional